LianMingshuang/DWB_Covid-19/README.md

  10	Relative_news_reports(URL):The relative news or reports about each activity from team members or others.

-## 3. Product 3:
+## 3. Product 3 - COVID-19 Timeline
-Our team wants to tell a story about where they are working and the work they are doing, helping the general public understand why it is important.
+Our team wants to tell a story about the development of COVID-19 in Massachusetts, helping the general public understand how important it is to decrease risk of virus exposure and the spread of infection.